+Mr. Hunt.
 I would say this in a qualified sense.
-Mr. Hunt. in the past we had given Praeger a commitment to buy X copies problem, obviously of his book on the we were subsidizing the author of that book because it was our money that Praeger was ultimately passing to the individual, but that was Praeger doing it rather than us.
+Where in the past we had given Praeger a commitment to buy X copies of his book on the problem, obviously we were subsidizing the author of that book because it was our money that Praeger was ultimately passing to the individual, but that was Praeger doing it rather than us.
+In other words, there was never any face to face contact.